chapter three

 • Designing a search algorithm to play a two-player game

-Now that we have an idea of how uninformed search algorithms work from chapter 2, we can explore how they can be improved by seeing more information about the problem.
-For this, we use informed search.
-Informed search means that the algorithm has some context of the specific problem being solved, instead of blindly searching breadth-first or depth-first.
-Heuristics are a way to represent this information.
+Now that we have an idea of how uninformed search algorithms work (chapter 2), we can explore how to improve them by seeing more information about the problem.
+For this task, we use informed search.
+Informed search means that the algorithm has some context about the specific problem being solved; it doesn’t conduct a blind breadth-first or depth-first search.

+Heuristics provide a way to represent this additional knowledge about the problem.
 Often called a rule of thumb, a heuristic is a rule or set of rules used to evaluate a state.
-It can be used to define criteria that a state must satisfy or measure the performance of a specific state.
-A heuristic is used when a clear method of finding an optimal solution is not possible.
-A heuristic can be interpreted as an educated guess and should be seen more as a guideline rather than as a scientific truth with respect to the problem that is being solved.
+It can define criteria that a state must satisfy or measure the performance of a specific state, for example.
+We use a heuristic when no clear method of finding an optimal solution is available.
+A heuristic can be interpreted as an educated guess; it’s more a guideline than a scientific truth with respect to the problem being solved.